 (C) Permits obtained after application.
-If an applicant states an intention to use applicable permits, approvals or certifications not yet issued to raise presumptions under this rule, the District Commission may, at its discretion, defer issuing a land use permit until the necessary permits, approvals or certifications are issued, and may recess the hearing until they are submitted by the applicant.
-The applicant must submit copies of each permit, approval or certification relied upon to the District Commission, and shall serve all parties in accordance with these rules.
-The District Commission will, within five days, provide each party with party status under the relevant criteria notice of the party's right to request a reconvened hearing.
+If an applicant states an intention to use applicable permits, approvals or certifications not yet issued to raise presumptions under this rule, the dDistrict eCommission may, at its discretion, defer issuing a land use permit until the necessary permits, approvals or certifications are issued, and may recess the hearing until they are submitted by the applicant.
+The applicant must submit copies of each permit, approval or certification relied upon to the dDistrict eCommission, and shall serve all parties in accordance with these rules.
+The dDistrict eCommission will, within five days, forward copies of each permit, approval or certification to provide each party with party status under the relevant criteriaho has requested an opportunity to review it, together with a notice of the party's right to request a reconvened hearing.

-The District Commission may reconvene the hearing on its own motion, or upon the request of a party intending to rebut the presumption or claiming that there has been a substantial change in circumstances pertaining to the application.
-Unless otherwise ordered by the District Commission, any request by a party to reconvene must be filed within 10 days of the date of mailing of the permit, approval or certification and notice.
+The dDistrict eCommission may reconvene the hearing on its own motion, or upon the request of a party intending to rebut the presumption or claiming that there has been a substantial change in circumstances pertaining to the application.
+AUnless otherwise ordered by the District Commission, any request by a party to reconvene must be filed within 10 days of the date of mailing of the permit, approval or certification and notice.
 If no such request is received, the hearing will be considered closed on the relevant criteria.
 If a request is received and the hearing is reconvened, evidence will be taken in the manner set out in section (F) of this rule.

 (D) No reliance on permits.
-With District Commission approval, an applicant may seek to satisfy the burden of proof under applicable criteria of the Act without submitting permits, approvals or certifications from other state agencies by offering affirmative evidence through testimony, exhibits and other relevant material upon which the District Commission can make findings of fact and conclusions of law.
-However, if any of the permits, approvals or certifications identified in section (E) of this rule must be obtained prior to construction or use of the project, or portion thereof, the District Commission may, on its own motion or on motion by a party, defer taking evidence until the necessary permits, approvals or certifications are issued and may recess the hearing until they are submitted by the applicant.
+With dDistrict eCommission approval, an applicant may seek to satisfy the burden of proof under applicable criteria of the Act without submitting permits, approvals or certifications from other state agencies by offering affirmative evidence through testimony, exhibits and other relevant material upon which the dDistrict eCommission can make findings of fact and conclusions of law.
+However, if any of the permits, approvals or certifications identified in section (E) of this rule must be obtained prior to construction or use of the project, or portion thereof, the dDistrict eCommission may, on its own motion or on motion by a party, defer taking evidence until the necessary permits, approvals or certifications are issued and may recess the hearing until they are submitted by the applicant.
 If action is deferred, the provisions of section (C) of this rule shall apply.